atomone-hub/townhalls/AtomOneMeeting2.md

 * Discuss with the community on [Discord](http://discord.gg/atomone)
 * Retweet/Repost on [X](http://x.com/_atomone)

+### Grants

+* Review and provide feedback on grant proposal.
+Join the discussion and share your thoughts. [📝 Grants Request on Commonwealth](https://common.xyz/atomone/discussion/1259471-grant-proposal-atomoneist-fullfeature-explorer-for-atomone-mainnet-testnet)

 ### Newsletter

 * The first AiB AtomOne newsletter released last week.
 Sign up now for progress updates in the next [newsletter](https://atom.one/#newsletter)